Wild orbits and generalised singularity modules: stratifications and quantisation: Marked strata of wild orbits and centralisers

 \subsection{Semisimple residue}

-Let us finally restrict to orbits such that the above Levi filtration can be extended down to the last coefficient, i.e. suppose $X_{r-1} \in \mf t$.
+Let us finally restrict to orbits such that the above Levi filtration can be extended down to the last coefficient: suppose that $X_{r-1} \in \mf t$.
 We thus get to the marked (strictly) $r$-semisimple orbits $\mc O_{\bm X} \sse \mf g_r$, where now $\bm X \in \mf t_r \sse \mf g_r$.
-Again, this is as in (the dual version of) the secondary assumption of~\cite{biquard_boalch_2004_wild_nonabelian_hodge_theory_on_curves}, but beyond matrix Lie groups.
+(Again, this is as in the secondary assumption of~\cite{biquard_boalch_2004_wild_nonabelian_hodge_theory_on_curves}, but beyond matrix Lie groups.)

-\begin{rema}[Complete/incomplete fission] There are two cases to distinguish, depending on the irregular type, i.e. on the coefficients $X_0,\dc,X_{r-2}$: \begin{enumerate} \item complete fission, i.e. $\bigcap_{i = 0}^{r-2} \phi_{X_i} = \vn$;
+\begin{rema} There are two cases to distinguish, depending on the irregular type, i.e., on the coefficients $X_0,\dc,X_{r-2}$: \begin{enumerate} \item there is \emph{complete/toral} fission, i.e., one has $\bigcap_{i = 0}^{r-2} \phi_{X_i} = \vn$;

-\item and incomplete fission, i.e. $\bigcap_{i = 0}^{r-2} \phi_{X_i} \neq \vn$. \end{enumerate} In the former case there is no loss of generality in assuming $X_{r-1} \in \mf t$, in view of Lem.~\ref{lem:commutation_lower_coefficients}.
-In the latter instead we are imposing more: namely that the coefficient $X^{(r-1)}_{r-1}$ is semisimple at the end of the algorithm described in Rmk.~\ref{rmk:diagonalising_algorithm}.\fn{ Hence overall the classes of untwisted wild orbits that we consider are: } \end{rema}
+\item or conversely fission is incomplete, i.e., one has $\bigcap_{i = 0}^{r-2} \phi_{X_i} \neq \vn$.\fn{ Overall, the classes of untwisted wild orbits that we consider are: } \end{enumerate} In the former case assuming that $X_{r-1} \in \mf t$ is w.l.o.g.~(cf.~Lem.~\ref{lem:commutation_lower_coefficients}).
+In the latter, instead, one imposes more: namely, that the coefficient $X^{(r-1)}_{r-1}$ constructed at the end of the algorithm described in Rmk.~\ref{rmk:diagonalising_algorithm} is semisimple. \end{rema}